Robert-van-Engelen/PocketAI/readme.md

 # Alcatraz!

-A self-learning AI strategy game for SHARP pocket computers.
+A self-learning AI strategy game for SHARP pocket computers based on a C program I wrote in the 80s to demonstrate a self-learning strategy game.

 ![PC-1360](PC-1360.jpeg)